-However, to ensure that the personas reflect ‘real’ people, they need to be based on a detailed understanding of users, their goals and their priorities: user research is required to gain real insight and understanding into user needs and motivations.
+However, to ensure that the personas reflect ‘real’ people, they need to be based on a detailed understanding of users, their goals and their priorities and this requires user research.

-Web Usability develops the personas for the target user groups based on the user research and details elements such as:
+- Persona development: Following the respondent interviews, we will develop designed versions of your personas based on the user research and details elements such as:

 - Representative picture